dudugang/shock/README.md

-Aeolus
+Shock
 ==========

-Aeolus is an unstructured 2D high-order finite volume CFD code.
+Shock is an unstructured 2D high-order finite volume CFD code.
 This code is a work in progress.

 Getting Started